 - These changes will keep PAs ahead of potential future changes to state maintenance of licensing requirements.
 The Federation of State Medical Boards has recommended that all states adopt maintenance of licensure similar to the physician Maintenance of Certification (MOC) model implemented by all major medical boards.
 The new PA certification maintenance process may well head off significant changes to the licensing process for PAs.

 - The changes are in line with healthcare changes that emphasize quality improvement and pay-for-performance measures.

-- These new requirements transition lifelong learning from episodic learning to more of a professional development approach where PAs can seek and apply knowledge relevant to their practices.
+- These new requirements transition life-long learning from episodic learning to more of a professional development approach where PAs can seek and apply knowledge relevant to their practice.
 This will lead to improved patient care and is the right thing to do for our patients.